Room And Board Policies And Procedures

 Star Island Corporation requires a deposit at registration.
 For conferences 4 nights or less, the deposit is $100/person (ages 6+).
 For conferences 5 nights or more, the deposit is $200/person (ages 6+).

-Registrants may cancel at any time, although the cancellation policy follows specific dates in conjunction with the conference start date in regards to a refund of deposit and/or charge of entire R &B fees.
+Registrants may cancel at any time, although the cancellation policy describes the refund of deposit and/or charge of entire R &B fees.

 Exceptions to the cancellation policy resulting from extreme circumstances are made solely at Star Island’s discretion.
 Conference Registrars may inquire directly with the Island Registrar in these situations.
 Non-refunded deposits and R &B fees we collect according to the terms of this policy cannot be acknowledged by SIC as donations.

 Conference Registrars should always notify the Island Registrar of all cancellations made at any point after your conference’s registration period has opened.

 Refunds of Conference Programming Fees are made solely at the discretion of conference leadership and have no effect on the decision of Star Island to provide a deposit refund in respect to its policy.
 We recommend that conferences match their programming fee cancellation deadline to the Star Island Corporation’s room and board cancellation deadline in order to make things less confusing for conferees.

 Star Island will typically refund deposit and programming fees back to the credit card used at registration.

 Star Island is committed to making our unique summer experience affordable for all.
 SIC may have discount programs improving affordability for new families, former staff, and new groups.
 All discounts are mutually exclusive and can not be combined.
 Star Island will utilize the discount that offers the best value in cases where multiple discounts may apply.

 A discount application form must be submitted by the conferee requesting the discount.
 All eligibility requirements must be met and the form must be received at least two weeks before the conference begins.